 - If you scored a 26 or above on the Speaking section of the TOEFL test (8.0 on IELTS).

 - In all other cases, you are required to take the University's test of spoken English.
 Your score on the test determines what happens:

-- (a) If you get a score of 50 or higher, you have passed the test for all School purposes. in particular, you will have satisfied the English portfolio requirement, and you will be eligible to TA any class for which you have suitable background.
+- (a) If you get a score of 50 or higher, you have passed the test for all College purposes. in particular, you will have satisfied the English portfolio requirement, and you will be eligible to TA any class for which you have suitable background.